taataa/tapspace/docs/api/v2/index.md

 Inherits [Transformer](#tapspacecomponentstransformer)

 A flat container for space components.
-The element does not preserve 3D in DOM and enforces content onto the same plane.
+About 10x more lightweight for the browser to render than [Space](#tapspacecomponentsspace).
+[1] [Plane](#tapspacecomponentsplane)s flatten their subspace.
+Therefore components on a plane may appear rendered flat and on the plane, even if they have a non-zero z coordinate.
+Although they appear flat, components and geometry on the plane do not lose their true z coordinates.
+The benefit is that we can move 3D constructions between spaces and planes without losing 3D information but still rendering faster.
+For example, far-away graphs and scenes might benefit from flattening.

 **Example:**
 ```